Teaching Philosophy Statement

 Teaching English is my life, but learning has always been my passion.
 My style of teaching is constantly being developed as I learn through professional development and by engaging and listening to my students.
 Finding out how my students learn is, to me, a large part of what it means to be a teacher.

-Having this level of independence in language learning can be scary and debilitating for some students, especially those who have deferred to the “authority” of textbooks in the past.
-Therefore I design activities that provide learners with confidence by giving each student the opportunity to teach their peers.
-For example, I use activities in my class where students can work individually on a feature of language and then report what they have learned in small groups.
-This allows them to both develop independent learning and thinking skills, and to give students the opportunity to take on the role of the teacher.
-Through adapting activities that put students in charge of their language learning, they access their inherent pragmatic competence, they make the language their own.
+Having this level of independence in expression can be scary and debilitating for some students, especially those who have deferred to the “authority” of textbooks in the past.
+Therefore, I design activities that provide learners with confidence, for example by giving each student the opportunity to teach their peers.
+I use activities in my class where students can work individually on a feature of language and then report what they have learned in small groups.
+This allows them to both develop independent learning and thinking skills, and also gives students the opportunity to take on the role of the teacher.
+By doing this, students are not told how to speak, but learn the most successful communication strategies for different situations and different people.
+Through adapting activities that put students in charge of their language learning, they access their inherent pragmatic competence; they make the language their own.

-Teaching Philosophy Statement PDF: TPS_Barrett
+Teaching Philosophy Statement PDF: Barrett- Teaching Philosophy Statement